 This is also the reason why they did not build on the already existing chains in developing Cardano; instead, they went on to create a completely independent network from scratch.

 Cardano stands out from other blockchain projects as it follows a data-driven and very academic approach.
 Since the papers outlining the model and plans of the network are publicly available, expert engineers and developers can weigh in on its road ahead (interestingly, no whitepaper was published for Cardano).
-Furthermore, the platform is the first blockchain that has undergone a peer review.
+Furthermore, the platform is based on the Ouroboros blockchain – the first proof-of-stake (PoS) blockchain that has undergone a peer review.

 Cardano’s Smart Contracts

 Cardano’s Architecture: CSL and CCL